HAPPENINGS @ FIRST

-We will soon begin the process of updating our church photo directory.
+We are in the process of updating our church photo directory.
 It will include photos of the FCC community and that means YOU!

 Michele Martini is our point of contact on this ongoing project!
 We're grateful for her leadership.

-The Evening Dialogues at First Christian Church is a new thing!
-The time will be a gathering to share wine & cheese, develop deeper friendships, and grow together.
-It is also “safe space” to pose a significant question of faith and hold a dialogue together in order to be a learning community.
+The Evening Dialogue at First Christian Church is a new thing!
+We gather to share wine & cheese, develop deeper friendships, and grow together.
+It is also a “safe space” to pose a significant question of faith and hold a dialogue together in order to be a learning community.
 Our pastor, Michael Dunn, will present some thoughts and help guide the conversation.

-Just let us know you're coming by email our Admin - Erin Donohue
+Just let us know you're coming by emailing Erin - our admin - at firstname.lastname@example.org

 Silent Retreat 24-hours of silence to unplug and re-connect with God.
 November 21-22.
 Get more details.

 You are invited to quiet the noisy voices of resignation, fear, anxiety or sorrow by participating in a 24-hour silent retreat facilitated by Pastor Dunn.
 The retreat will be held at the Cenacle Retreat House, Nov.
 21st-22nd.
 It begins at 1:00 p.m.
 Friday and ends at noon on Saturday.
 The cost is $95 per person and includes: private room, dinner and breakfast, snacks and refreshments, program materials; and the place and space to connect to God.